-1. TEST PERIOD - How often should the test be executed

-2. HOST - The IP address of the MySQL server 3.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The IP address of the MySQL server 3.
 PORT - The port on which the server is listening 4.
 DB - the name of a database on the server 5.
 USERNAME and PASSWORD - The eG agent has to be configured with the credentials of a user who has server-wide PROCESS and SELECT privileges on the monitored MySQL server.
-To know how to create such a user, refer to Section 2.1.
-6. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+To know how to create such a user, refer to Section 3.1.1 of this document.

 Measurement Description Measurement Unit Interpretation Lock waits: Indicates the percentage of lock requests that could not be satisfied immediately and hence, required the caller to wait before being granted the lock.
 Percent A high value of waits can have an adverse impact on application performance.
-Possible reasons for this behavior could be: • inadequate number of locks available in the database, • unusually high locking behavior of applications accessing the database, • improper database application design, etc. Table lock waits: Indicates the number of times in the last measurement period a table lock could not be acquired immediately and a wait was needed.
+Possible reasons for this behavior could be: inadequate number of locks available in the database, unusually high locking behavior of applications accessing the database, improper database application design, etc. Table lock waits: Indicates the number of times in the last measurement period a table lock could not be acquired immediately and a wait was needed.
 Number If the number of waits is high, application performance could suffer.
 You should first optimize your queries, and then either split your table(s) or use replication.

-3.4.7 MySQL Top Tables By Size Test
+3.5.7 MySQL Top Tables By Size Test